-Says Dr Krishna Raj, a practicing Periodontist from Bangalore, who also conducts many seminars and workshops on Sterilisation, disinfection and infection control in dental clinics as a part of his clinic management programmes———“Most of the hospitals or dental clinics have patients coming in with infections.
+Says Dr Niket Mehrotra, a practicing dentist who also conducts many seminars and workshops on Sterilisation, disinfection and infection control in dental clinics as a part of his clinic management programmes———“Most of the hospitals or dental clinics have patients coming in with infections.
 So these centres are a hotbed of infections.
 The chances of the spread of infections from one patient to another or from the patient to the staff and vice versa is high”.

 It then becomes imperative that the dentist takes utmost care to maintain a aseptic environment in the dental clinic.
 So then, what are the methods of disinfection and the areas that need to be covered for asepsis in a dental surgery.
 Let’s have a look……

 Hand hygiene is one of the most important personal hygiene measures in a clinical set up.
 Its san important step in the prevention of spread of infection.
 The simplest way of hand hygiene is to use a soap ( or antibacterial soap ) with water or an alcohol scrub.
 Hand hygiene is indicated in the following situations———

 Clean your hands before touching the patient or any object in the patient’s vicinity.

 Clean your hands before procedures like an extraction or suture removal or a dressing change.